 Prairie State College is committed to increasing the awareness of and prevention of all forms of violence.
 All incoming students and new employees are provided with programming and strategies intended to prevent rape, acquaintance rape, other forms of sexual assault, domestic violence, dating violence, and stalking before it occurs through the changing of social norms and other approaches; that includes a clear statement that the Prairie State of Prairie State prohibits such acts, their definitions, the definition of consent, options for bystander intervention, information about risk reduction, and our policies and procedures for responding to these incidents.
 Ongoing prevention and awareness campaigns are also offered throughout the year.
 These programs include new employee orientation and self-defense for women – taught by the Prairie State Police.

 Prairie State College strictly prohibits all acts of sexual assault, domestic violence, dating violence, and stalking.
-Incidents involving accused students will be handled by the Dean of Student Development and Campus Life and incidents involving accused employees/affiliates will be handled by the Title IX coordinator located in the Human Resources Office.
+Incidents involving accused students will be handled by the Dean of Student Development and Campus Life and incidents involving accused employees/affiliates will be handled by the Title IX coordinator located in the Compliance and Effectiveness Office.
 In addition to facing criminal investigation and prosecution, students and employees may also face disciplinary action by the Prairie State.
 Students found responsible for having committed such a violation may face probation, suspension or permanent expulsion from Prairie State College, or other penalties as dictated by the Student Code of Conduct.
 The responsible student may also be ordered to have no contact with the victim and pay appropriate restitution for any loss or cost to the victim.

 Staff and faculty members found responsible may face probation, suspension, or termination of employment.
 Vendors can be expelled from campus and prohibited from bidding on future work.
 Any student, staff or vendor expelled from the campus will also be criminal trespassed from the campus.